 — Johnny Depp, quoted in Sophie Cooper, "Johnny Be Good," Caribbean World (Spring 1999)

-John Christopher "Johnny" Depp II is an American actor, born in Kentucky in 1963.
+John Christopher "Johnny" Depp II (June 9, 1963-) is an American actor, born in Kentucky.
 He's best known for his portrayals of memorable, offbeat characters and his refusal to be typecast as a Hollywood pretty-boy.He is a frequent collaborator with director Tim Burton and composer Danny Elfman, and recently with Gore Verbinski.

 A small sampling of his roles include: